brightspot/react-examples/restification/README.md

 }
 ```

-`brightspot_generated_memberrest_MemberRestQuery` simply becomes `ListOfMembers`, `items` becomes `members` and adds that extra layer of readability.
+`brightspot_generated_memberrest_MemberRestQuery` simply becomes `ListOfMembers`, `items` becomes `members` adding an extra layer of readability.

 To test the query, click the play/execute button.

 #### 1. Create REST mapping API endpoints

-After testing the query, create the first REST Map, click the Cog icon in the GraphQL Explorer (located on the right hand side of the page) and select **Create REST Mapping**.
-The **New GraphQL REST Mapping** form pops up:
+After testing the query, create the first REST Map by clicking the gear icon &#9881; in the GraphQL Explorer (located on the upper right-hand corner of the page) and selecting **Create REST Mapping**.
+The **New GraphQL REST Mapping** form opens:

 | GraphQL Explorer with REST Mapping Endpoint Form                                           |
 | ------------------------------------------------------------------------------------------ |